There are, according to the web, 1.2 billion Catholics in the world today.

 This number, of course, changes every second because people are born and die every second and because counting anything is never easy.

 This Cathedral, in the middle of the Zona Colonia, is striking and was the first church in the New World, built in the early 1500’s.
 It is a huge structure with thick fortress walls, high arching ceilings and carefully laid stones.There are stained glass windows high in the interior of the Cathedral and the worship area features a huge open sitting area used for mass plus six chapels on each side of the common hall.
-At one time, the remains of Christopher Columbus were interred here and the tomb of Archbishop Merino occupies one of the twelve chapels inside.
+At one time, the remains of Christopher Columbus were interred here.

 The Catholic church itself is one of Christianities monuments and, at one time, was a glue that held much of the world together.
 Religion tends to transcend country and the binding power of the church is well known to many of my friends who got their hands struck by a ruler when they didn’t learn their ABC’s in Catholic School, talked out of turn, or told a bad joke.

 The Cathedral inside is so big, so tall, so heavy, so forceful, it makes me catch my breath.

 This is a must see for anyone visiting the Zona Colonia.
 In this Cathedral, history speaks, without speaking,and, in silence, makes its strongest statements.